 The good thing is that both of the methods we’re comparing here are more than capable of preserving the food’s original flavor.
 However, as we’ve explained above, they are still quite different from each other and one of them is better at keeping the flavor at the same level as before.

 Freeze-dried backpacking meals are a clear winner in this category due to the fact that they’re prepared with little heat, allowing the food to stay almost the same as it was.
 Dehydration, on the other hand, removes the water from food by using a lot of heat, which, in turn, affects its smell and taste.
 The flavor won’t change that much, but you will certainly be able to notice the difference in texture and taste.
+If you want to eat something delicious on your next adventure, check out our day hike lunch ideas.

 The process of freeze-drying leaves most of the nutrients present in food intact.
 Once rehydrated, a freeze-dried backpacking meal will taste and feel almost like it’s fresh.